Last Updated on December 19, 2018 by Dave Schoenbeck

 Don’t expect what you don’t inspect.

-President Reagan taught us “trust but verify” with the Soviets.
-The concept is equally true in business, especially when starting your career.
+President Reagan taught us to “trust but verify” with the Soviets.
+The concept is equally valid in business, especially when starting your career.

-All too often, we make the assumption that our teammates did what we asked without checking on them.
-This doesn’t mean that we should hover.
-Instead, put checkpoints in your calendar to ensure that your team is on task and you’ll get back what you expect.
+We often assume our teammates did what we asked without checking on them.
+This doesn’t mean we should hover.
+Instead, put checkpoints in your calendar to ensure your team is on task and you’ll get what you expect.

-If you want to learn what is wrong with your business, listen carefully to your people that are closest to the customer.
+To learn what is wrong with your business, listen carefully to the people closest to the customer.

 This philosophy emerged from Sam Walton, the founder of Wal-Mart.
-He strongly believed that pumping information up the food chain in a business was exceptionally difficult.
+He firmly believed that pumping information up the food chain in a business was exceptionally difficult.

-Your direct reports are going to insulate you from hearing about problems, so you need to get out and talk to your customers and, even more specifically, the sales people that are on the frontline.
+Your direct reports will insulate you from hearing about problems, so you need to get out and talk to your customers and, even more specifically, the salespeople on the frontline.
 You’ll be amazed at what you can learn about internal improvements and solutions.

 Be an enlightened leader.

-Many leaders that are starting their career refute the power of the “softer side” of running a business.
+Many leaders starting their careers refute the power of the “softer side” of running a business.
 They downplay the importance of a vibrant culture, a mission or vision statement, performance evaluations, mentoring, or courageous and optimistic encouragement.

 Don’t ignore these things.
 They have the potential to strengthen you as a leader and your team.